 The currently valid requirements for field survey, data analysis and evaluation of PHYBIBCO are described in the guidance document (Fürhaupter & Meyer 2015) in detail and are also listed in the monitoring manual (in German only) of the German federal and state monitoring program (BLMP).

-How the assessment system PHYBIBCO is to be used is described on the website Waters assessment [up to date in German only].
+How the assessment system PHYBIBCO is to be used is described on the website surface waters assessment.